-This analysis framework, which is now a trusted assessment source that organizations rely on to understand the scope of opportunities and threats by analyzing the strengths and weaknesses.
+This SWOT analysis framework, which is now a trusted assessment source that organizations rely on to understand the scope of opportunities, value proposition, and threats by analyzing the strengths and weaknesses.

-Strengths and weaknesses are primarily for internal analysis of an organization (in terms of market reputation, manufacturing line location, patents etc.).
-To improve these factors, constant work needs to be put in over a course of time.
-But, opportunities and threats are external (in terms of competition, prices, associated partners etc.) to an organization and they have no control over the changes that might occur to these external factors.
+Strengths and weaknesses are primarily for internal analysis of an organization (in terms of market reputation, manufacturing line location, patents, etc.).
+To improve these good SWOT analysis factors, constant work needs to be put in over a course of time.
+But, opportunities and threats are external (in terms of competition, prices, associated partners, etc.) to an organization and they have no control over the changes that might occur to these external factors.

 SWOT analysis is also used in micro situations such as –

-- When an organization’s strength is the product quality and there are chances of conversion of a particular deal, it will be advisable for the organization to assign capable workforce for the closure of this deal.
+- When an organization’s strength is the product quality and there are chances of conversion of a particular deal, it will be advisable for the organization to assign a capable workforce for the closure of this deal.
+It is a SWOT analysis example of internal factors.

 - Identifying weaknesses and their corresponding hindrances, the organization can strategize on how to overcome the weaknesses.
-For instance, if the sales results are a definite weakness for a company, they can try to minimize or eliminate it by regular training for the sales employees, providing access to multiple tools so that they can work of their skills, implementation of an efficient Customer Relationship Management software and other such corrective measures can be taken.
+For instance, if the sales results are a definite weakness for a company, they can try to minimize or eliminate it by regular training for the sales employees, providing access to multiple tools so that they can work off their skills, implementation of an efficient Customer Relationship Management software and other such corrective measures can be taken through this SWOT analysis.
+It is a good SWOT analysis example.

 - A competitor losing its customers and going bankrupt can be a huge business opportunity for an organization intending to expand operations.
 Proactive research on how to operate, demographic segmentation and taking advantages of the identified strengths to ensure the competitor’s market is explored.